-Since there is no direct effect, the engineer chooses to not give any tolerance as the fixture tolerance or inspection equipment tolerance will cover up for that.
+Since there is no direct effect, the engineer chooses not to give any tolerance as the fixture tolerance or inspection equipment tolerance will cover up for that.
 That is the reason all datum targets use basic dimensions.

 Datum Target Symbol

 Here are few types of datum targets shown in engineering drawings.